shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 The following basic requirements must be met:

-* as a basis, the manufacturer contract must be accepted
+* The manufacturer contract must be accepted.

-* The STP(Shopware technology partner) contract must be additionally concluded with the technology
+* The STP(Shopware technology partner) contract must be additionally concluded with the technology.

-* The app needs to provide a login page as an iFrame
+* The app needs to provide a login page as an iFrame.

-* The company logo and the manifest xml file are sufficient for the dummy app
+* The company logo and the manifest xml file are sufficient for the dummy app.

-* The iFrame can be called via a PHP index or the URL
+* The iFrame can be called via the URL.

-* A custom UI may be used
+* The app UI can be provided through the iFrame mentioned above.

 ### Shopping worlds/storytelling elements